timatooth/gofit/Readme.md

 # Gofit

-Uses the Fitbit API to load data into a TSDB like Prometheus for displaying data into grafana.
+Uses the Fitbit API to load data into InfluxDB for displaying data into grafana.

 ## Requirements
 * Go 1.8
 * Fitbit API App ID/Secret (You need to request your own personal App keys in Fitbit dashboard)
-* Prometheus (soon)
+* InfluxDB 1.2
-* Grafana (soon)
+* Grafana 4.2

 ## Running